 This Master's degree will give you a deeper understanding of the recent past and the contemporary world, and will help you to develop the approaches, techniques and skills of professional historians.

 You will study the interplay between national, international and global forces that have shaped the contemporary world.
 Using an interdisciplinary approach, the degree lays a strong emphasis on the critical analysis of the recent past, giving you specialist knowledge of particular regions and themes.
 The introductory core module offers an in-depth exploration of the methodological, conceptual and theoretical background necessary for historical study at postgraduate level.
 It also considers specific topics and questions in contemporary history and politics, such as nationalism, empires and migration.

-You can choose from an impressive range of option modules, selecting from those offered by the Department of Politics and by the Department of History, Classics and Archaeology.
-These options cover a wide sweep of political ideas and systems, historical periods and geographical places, including the United States, China, the Middle East and Europe.
+You can then choose from an impressive range of option modules, offered by the Department of Politics and by the Department of History, Classics and Archaeology.
+These options cover a very wide sweep of political ideas and systems, historical periods and geographical places, including the United States, the Middle East and Europe.

 Indicative option modules

 - Britain and Germany: The History of a Relationship, 1815-1990

 - Cultural History of War in Britain and America between the First World War and the Conflict in Vietnam

 - Disease and Society in Africa in the Nineteenth and Twentieth Centuries